ResourceDataInc/Centroid/README.md

 #### Ruby

-Here's a Ruby example that loads the JSON as a string and then retrieves the web server deploy directory using a sname_case property `webapp.deploy_dir`.
+Below is a Ruby example that loads the JSON as a string and then retrieves the database's server address using a snake_case property `config.webap.deploy_dir`.

 ```rb
 # my_app.rb